Master of Science in Nursing Education Program

 Program Description

-The Master of Science in Nursing for Nurse Educators (MSNEd) Program is designed for learners who already hold a bachelor’s degree in nursing and prepares graduates to be nurse educators in diverse settings: hospitals, community agencies, schools, industry and businesses, and academic nursing programs.
+The Master of Science in Nursing Education (MSNEd) Program is designed for learners who already hold a bachelor’s degree in nursing and prepares graduates to be nurse educators in diverse settings: hospitals, community agencies, schools, industry and businesses, and academic nursing programs.
 MSNEd graduates provide education and training to nurses, nursing learners, schoolchildren, community groups, workers, patients, and consumers.
 The MSNEd Program content is grounded in the American Association of Colleges of Nursing (AACN) Essentials of Master’s Education in Nursing and evidence based on national standards and research related to effective teaching, learning, and role development.
 It provides the knowledge and skills that enable educators to teach effectively in diverse learning environments.

 The MSNEd Program content and processes are consistent with the National League for Nursing (NLN) Nurse Educator Competencies.
 The Program is focused on the preparation of highly qualified educators and consists of developing core knowledge related to complexities of healthcare, access, quality, and costs for diverse populations.
 New nursing knowledge includes research, theory, technology applied to nursing practice, evidence-based practice, ethics, and new roles for master's-prepared nurses.
 The nurse educator focuses on learning styles, development and socialization of learners, and strategies to facilitate learning.
 Educators also need to organize their activities around learning theories.
 Developing curriculum, objectives, and learning modules are part of an educator role.